webrecorder/pywb/docs/manual/configuring.rst

 If running with default settings, the ``config.yaml`` can be omitted.

-It is possible to config these paths in the config.yaml The following are some of the implicit default settings which can be customized::
+It is possible to config these directory paths in the config.yaml The following are some of the implicit default settings which can be customized::

   collections_root: collections